118. A Noble Bugler Has Returned

 Like God’s Son they taught with symbols,

-Allegories, fables, tales.
+Allegories, fables, and tales.

 “Bringing home” lessons much needed,

-Are you one with ears who listened,
+Are you one with ears who listens,

-Stand you strong with watchful eyes?
+Are you standing with watchful eyes?

-When storms break of man or nature,
+Or when storms break of man or nature,

-Will you fall with dumb surprise?
+Will you then fall with dumb surprise?

-Yet, today, in realms of wonder,
+Yet, today, in realms of glory,

-Angels cheer for blessings earned.
+Angels cheer for choice blessings earned.

 Having sounded, well, God’s warnings,